Navigating the Compliance Shift: A Strategic Approach to OFCCP Job Posting Requirements

 A platform that emphasizes upskilling can bridge this gap.
 CareerCircle partners with major tech educators like Google, IBM, Microsoft, and Salesforce to upskill talent.
 This means the veterans and candidates with disabilities viewing these jobs are not just "compliant" applicants; they are job-ready professionals equipped with specific, high-demand skills.

-3. Leverage Community Partners
+3. Leverage community partners

 Talent Acquisition teams cannot be everywhere at once.
 To truly satisfy the outreach component of OFCCP job posting requirements, organizations need connections within these communities.